Tokyo Verdy: Back to the second tier (2009–2023)

+Return to the top-flight (2024–present)

+On 2 December 2023, Tokyo Verdy gained promotion to the J1 League for the 2024 season after a 1–1 draw against Shimizu S-Pulse in the promotion play-off final, when Itsuki Someno scored the equalizer from the penalty spot in the 96th minute.
+As a result, Verdy, who were the top-ranked side entering the J2 League playoffs, returned to the national top tier for the first time since 2008.

 Stadium

-Verdy plays its home games at the Ajinomoto Stadium, a stadium with the capacity of 50,000.
+Verdy plays its home games at the Ajinomoto Stadium, a stadium with the capacity of 49,970.
 It is shared with the club's main rivals FC Tokyo, although occasional home matches are played in other stadiums in Tokyo, such as the Ajinomoto Field Nishigaoka.